LimePoint/opschain-docs/docs/reference/concepts/step-runner.md

 _Notes:_

-1. _Secrets are loaded in the order listed in your configuration, project secrets, then environment secrets.
-If an environment variable exists in multiple Kubernetes secrets, the value from the most recently loaded secret will be supplied to the image build_
+1. _Secrets are loaded in the order listed in your configuration - first all project secrets are loaded and then all environment secrets, in the order specified.
+If an environment variable exists in multiple Kubernetes secrets, the value from the most recently loaded secret will be supplied_
-2. _If you have configured `build_secrets` in your project or environment configuration, the default `opschain-build-env` secret will not be supplied to your image build.
-To include the `opschain-build-env` secret, simply add `opschain-build-env` into your list of `build_secrets`_
+2. _If you have configured `build_secrets` in your project or environment configuration, the environment variables in the `opschain-build-env` secret will not be supplied to your image build.
+To include them, simply add `opschain-build-env` to the project or environment `build_secrets` configuration_
+3. _If you have configured `runner_secrets` in your project or environment configuration, the environment variables in the `opschain-runner-env` secret will not be supplied to your step runner.
+To include them, simply add `opschain-runner-env` to the project or environment `runner_secrets` configuration_

-See the [using secrets in your image build](/docs/examples/using-secrets-in-your-image-build.md) example for more information.
+See the [using secrets in your image build](/docs/examples/using-secrets-in-your-change.md) example for more information.

 ### Image performance - base images